cs4s/steam-2019/week-2/presentations/teacher_accounts/teacher_accounts.md

 - We highly recommend getting a *Teacher Account* for managing your classes
 - These are a special type of accounts that you have to request through the Scratch website that can help save your time
-- The {Stream_Materials} materials were written before *Teacher Accounts* were made available
-- We will demonstrate how the {Stream_Materials} activities can be used with *Teacher Accounts*
+- We will demonstrate how the Creative Computing activities can be used with *Teacher Accounts*

 ---